-ASX Operations Pty Limited (ASXO), a related entity, provides operational services to SEGC and the Fund in the form of legal and accounting staff, administration activities, occupancy and accounting services.
+ASX Operations Pty Limited (ASXO), a related entity, provides operational services to SEGC and the National Guarantee Fund (the Fund) in the form of legal and accounting staff, administration activities, occupancy and accounting services.
 In addition, ASXO also facilitates the payment of all other direct operating expenses.
 The cost of these expenses and services is reimbursed to ASXO from the assets held by the Fund in accordance with section 889H of the Corporations Act 2001.
-The total operating costs incurred in the current financial year and subsequently reimbursed to ASXO were \$778,273 (2013: \$1,023,462).
+The total operating costs incurred in the current financial year and subsequently reimbursed to ASXO were \$757,038 (2014: \$778,273).

-3. Key Management Personnel compensation
+3. Key management personnel compensation

-The Key Management Personnel comprise the five directors of SEGC.
+The key management personnel comprise the five directors of SEGC.

-2014 2013
+2015 2014

 \$ \$

 Short-term employee benefits 180,000 180,000

-Post-employment benefits (superannuation) 13,875 15,175
+Post-employment benefits 14,250 13,875

-Total Key Management Personnel compensation 193,875 195,175
+Total Key management personnel compensation 194,250 193,875